DeckofAdventures/TheGame/docs/src/1_Mechanics/02_GMGuide.md

 ### Standard Currency

-Every setting may have its own currency and economy, but in Deck of Adventures the standard recommendation is to use a system based on rare metals.
-Gold, Silver, and Copper Pieces are useful breakdowns, and can be modified as needed to fit your setting.
+Every setting may have its own currency and economy, but in Deck of Adventures the standard recommendation is to use a system based on rare metals or minerals.
+Diamond, Gold, Silver, and Copper Pieces are useful breakdowns, and can be modified as needed to fit your setting.

 By default, currencies are at a 1:10 ratio with the next-most valuable counterpart:
-1 Platinum Piece (pp) = 10 Gold Pieces(gp), 1 Gold Piece = 10 Silver Pieces (sp), and 1 Silver Piece = 10 Copper Pieces (cp).
+1 Diamond Piece (dp) = 10 Gold Pieces(gp), 1 Gold Piece = 10 Silver Pieces (sp), and 1 Silver Piece = 10 Copper Pieces (cp).
 When creating your own currency, use the below tables as a reference for adapting these items to your setting.

 The GM can grant currency as a reward for completing an Adventure, defeating